A hearty and warming winter soup with parsnips and fresh thyme.

 - Pour over the vegetable stock and add the nutmeg.

-- Bring the soup to a boil and simmer for 15 or so minutes until the parsnip is completely soft.
+- Bring the soup to a boil.
+Once boiling, simmer for 15 or so minutes until the parsnip is completely soft.

 - Place a shallow fry pan on the stove and pour in 1 cm worth of oil.
 Heat the pan over high heat.